kritanjalijain/ML_from_Scratch/Log.md

 **Thoughts** : SVMs are considered by many to be the most powerful 'black box' learning algorithm, and by posing a cleverly-chosen optimization objective, one of the most widely used learning algorithms today.

+## Day 28 : September 28, 2020

+**Today's Progress** :
+   * Kernels for complex non-linear functions
+   * Similarity and landmarks

+**Thoughts** : SVMs are considered by many to be the most powerful 'black box' learning algorithm, and by posing a cleverly-chosen optimization objective, one of the most widely used learning algorithms today.